 Strengthening the legal sector and the rule of law

 UNDP is helping to develop a more coherent, effective, transparent and responsive legal system that protects and advances access to justice and the full exercise of rights by all people of Lao PDR.
 It offers policy advice and technical assistance to a number of core reform initiatives in the legal and judicial sector.
 This supports implementation of the Government’s plan for law development to 2020, known as the Legal Sector Master Plan, which innovatively involves all main actors at national, provincial, and even district and village levels.

 Among other initiatives, we are helping to assess whether national law is in line with Lao PDR’s obligations under international standards mainly relating to human rights.
 We offer technical assistance to develop measures to strengthen the independence and accountability of the judiciary.
 We also help strengthen the Village Mediation System and the provision of legal aid to the poor and vulnerable.

 Participation by the people in the institutions and systems that govern their lives is a basic human right and essential for social and economic development.
 Strengthening people’s participation serves as an important mechanism for promoting effective governance and development that is nationally “owned.”

-In Lao PDR, UNDP focuses on three areas: supporting a more effective National Assembly; opening up space for civil society to enhance more open and informed debate; and giving all people, especially women ethnic minorities, more public voice and information through the establishment of community radio stations, thereby help them better their lives.
+In Lao PDR, UNDP focuses on three areas: supporting a more effective National Assembly; opening up space for civil society to enhance more open and informed debate; and giving all people, especially women and ethnic minorities, more public voice and information through the establishment of community radio stations, thereby helping them better their lives.

-Lastly, UNDP also is deepening Government-civil society partnerships by providing resources to build on successful pilots and scale up the establishment of community radio among the poorest districts of the country.
+Lastly, UNDP is also deepening Government - civil society partnerships by providing resources to build on successful pilots and scale up the establishment of community radio among the poorest districts of the country.
 This will allow communities to take more informed decisions, increase the voice of local people and share knowledge, particularly strengthening the understanding of the equality of women and men, and enhancing positive portrayals of women.